caspervdw/caspervdw.github.io/_posts/2020-09-07-Pygeos-Multithreading.md

 ## Multithreading

-Multithreading is a technique to parallelize workload on a single CPU core.
-In contrast to multiprocessing, resources are shared amongst threads: the threads run on the same CPU core and use the same RAM.
+Multithreading is a technique to parallelize workload.
+In contrast to multiprocessing, resources are shared amongst threads: the threads use the same RAM.
 Because of this, the overhead of multithreading is much smaller than of multiprocessing.
 However, for Python code, mulithreading is blocked by the Global Interpreter Lock (GIL).

 Luckily, PyGEOS runs mostly in C++ (GEOS).
 In PyGEOS 0.8 we now safely lift the GIL, so that you can now take advantage of multithreading.